Leverege/deprecated-microchip-avr-iot/tutorial.md

 sh setup.sh
 ```

-At the prompt, enter your AVR-IoT device's ID (you can find this by scanning the QR code on your device).
+## At the prompt, enter your AVR-IoT device's ID

+You can find this by scanning the QR code on your device.

 **The setup script will run for several minutes**